Disneyland Paris Travel Guide: A Perfect 2 Day Itinerary

 If there are little ones in your group, they are sure to enjoy the recently rethemed ride Cars Road Trip (previously Studio Tram Tour: Behind The Magic)

 Once you've had your fill of rides in this park, we highly recommend heading to Animagique Theatre to the watch Mickey & The Magician which returns April 23rd 2022.
 This award winning stage show has become a must do on our trips to Disneyland Paris and is easily the best show we've seen in either of the 2 parks.
 If you haven't seen this production yet we would highly recommend taking the weight off your feet for half an hour and enjoy a bit of Disney magic.
 Make sure to arrive early as the show is popular and the theatre can fill up quickly.

 If you have seen Mickey & The Magician before and are looking for something new, how about Frozen: A Musical Invitation.
-The show is aimed at younger children, but if you're a big Frozen fan, you may still enjoy this show (the Sven puppet is impressive)
+The show is aimed at younger children, but if you're a big Frozen fan, you may still enjoy this show (the Sven puppet, pictured below, is impressive)